 We seek applications from outstanding scholars in the social sciences who are conducting research that illuminates Japan's relations with the rest of the world in the broadest sense.
 Thus, we welcome applicants from anthropology, economics, (modern) history, law, political science, public health, and sociology, among other fields.
 Scholars may examine domestic issues that bear on Japan's external relations or problems that it shares with other countries, and we encourage projects that compare Japan's experience cross-nationally.
+This fellowship is made possible by generous support from the Edwin O. Reischauer Institute of Japanese Studies.

 The Fellowship Grant

 - Awardees must complete all requirements of their doctoral degree to receive a fellowship.
-If a successful applicant has not already earned a Ph.D. at the time of his or her application, the applicant's advisers must submit a formal letter to the effect that he or she "has completed all the requirements of the Ph.D." by August 1.
+If a successful applicant has not already earned a Ph.D. at the time of his or her application, the applicant's registrar must submit a formal letter to the effect that he or she "has completed all the requirements of the Ph.D." by August 1.
 The letter must include that precise wording, and no mitigating circumstances will be considered.
-Because advisers may not be prepared to confirm this until they have collectively approved the dissertation and all required changes have been made to put it in its final (deposit) form, we strongly urge you to schedule your defense, if it is still pending, by July 1.
-No funds can be disbursed until such a letter is received, and the fellowship will be reduced by one-tenth for each month's delay.
+Because institutions may not be prepared to confirm this until they have collectively approved the dissertation and all required changes have been made to put it in its final (deposit) form, we strongly urge you to schedule your defense, if it is still pending, by July 1.
+No funds can be disbursed until such a letter is received, and the fellowship will be reduced by one-twelfth for each month's delay.
 Depending on the length of the delay, a prospective fellow may be asked to begin the Program in the second semester, and in extreme cases, the Program on U.S.-Japan Relations reserves the right to revoke the fellowship altogether.

 The Application Process